 If you’re unsure how to begin, here are three small gestures you can take to practice your Microstep and help build stronger connections with your colleagues:

 Thank your colleagues regularly

 Studies show that practicing gratitude at work has been found to boost resilience and reduce stress on the job — and most importantly, help strengthen our relationships with those around us.
-After completing a project, write an email to your whole team expressing your gratitude, or approach an individual and compliment them on how helpful they were throughout the process.
-Or offer to take the team out for coffee to celebrate a job well done!
+After completing a project, write an email to your whole team expressing your gratitude, or compliment a particular colleague on how helpful they were throughout the process.
+Or offer to celebrate a job well done with a (virtual) coffee break!
 It’s easy to forget the power of a simple “thank you” during a busy workday, but it goes a long way.

 Ask how you can help

 When everyone is busy with their own tasks, we can forget to give to others — and sometimes, the simple act of offering support can help you bond with your team.
 Make it a habit to regularly ask a colleague how you can help — sometimes, that might simply mean lending a listening, supportive ear over your lunch break.
 When others see that you care about their time, they take notice, and it can often lead to deeper conversations, too.
 Plus, research shows that offering our time conveys the message that we respect the other person’s workload, and makes people more willing to return the favor in the future.